Lattice-Data/lattice-tools/docs/submit_metadata.md

 Embedded objects
 ----------------
-Embedded objects are assumed to be of the format of dictionary objects or a list of dictionary objects
+Embedded objects are assumed to be of the format of dictionary objects or a list of dictionary objects.

 If you are submitting just one dictionary object...
 ```